TheCleric/ppsetuptools/README.md

 # ppsetuptools => pyproject setuptools

 A drop in replacement for python setuptools that uses pyproject.toml files for python 3.5+ projects

 ## Usage

 Place your project settings in the `[project]` table of your pyproject.toml.
 Replace setuptools import in your project with an import of ppsetuptools. ppsetuptools exposes all functions from setuptools, and in addition will map your `pyproject.toml` data to the call to `setuptools.setup` for you.

-### Example `pyproject.toml`:
+### Example `pyproject.toml`

 ```toml
 [project]